shaq-senior-expert/js-test1/README.md

 Determine the current month and year using the Date object.
 Loop through all the weeks of the month and add them as options to the dropdown.

-When the "Start Tracking" button is clicked, use JavaScript to send an API call to retrieve weather data for the selected week:
+When the "Start Tracking" button is clicked, use JavaScript to send an API call to retrieve weather data for the selected week:<br>
---- Determine the start and end dates for the selected week.
+ Determine the start and end dates for the selected week.<br>
---- Construct the API URL using the start and end dates.
+ Construct the API URL using the start and end dates.<br>
---- Send an HTTP GET request to the API using the fetch function.
+ Send an HTTP GET request to the API using the fetch function.<br>
---- Parse the JSON response and display the temperature data in a table.
+ Parse the JSON response and display the temperature data in a table.<br>
---- If there's an error in the API, display a custom error message instead of the table.
+ If there's an error in the API, display a custom error message instead of the table.<br>